-EA 2020/12 (19) Office of the Auditor General - Financial Audit - Periodic cleansing of the supplier masterfile Finding During our audit, we identified that there were several old and outdated supplier records.
-The City of Vincent does not have a formalised process to periodically review its supplier master file to remove/deactivate old, unused or duplicate supplier records.
+EA 2020/12 (19) Responsible Officer: December 2021: 31 March 2021 Executive Manager Financial Services A detailed process will be developed to ensure the Office of the Auditor General - Financial Audit - Periodic cleansing of the Creditors master file will be reviewed.
+This will be supplier masterfile conducted every 6 months to ensure inactive, old, unused or duplicate creditors records are removed or deactivated.
+Finding During our audit, we identified that there were several old and outdated supplier February 2021 records.
+The City of Vincent does not have a formalised process to periodically On track review its supplier master file to remove/deactivate old, unused or duplicate supplier records.
 The supplier master file is a comprehensive file in the financial system which stores key information about suppliers for processing payments to suppliers, including information on bank accounts and addresses.
 Rating: Moderate Implication The presence of old and unused supplier records increases the risk of duplicate records which also increases the risk of duplicate payments being made.
 It also increases the risk of fraud, as the unused records can be modified and used to make unauthorised payments.
-December 2021: A detailed process will be of Creditors master file will be conducted every 6 months unused or duplicate creditors deactivated.
-February 2021 On track

-Risk Rating (prior to controls) Moderate

-Risk Rating (with current controls) Moderate
+Recommendation Management should perform a periodic review of the supplier master file to remove/deactivate inactive, old, unused or duplicate records.
+Risk Rating (prior to controls) Moderate Risk Rating (with current controls) Moderate

-EA 2020/12 (20) Responsible Officer: Executive Manager Financial Services December 2020: All monthly reconciliations a Office of the Auditor General - Financial Audit - Timing of monthly Executive Manager Financial Services preparing the month en reconciliations However, due to a timing v process will be reviewed and Finding During our audit, we identified many of the key reconciliations are prepared prior to Fahruary 2024 close off the sub modules which led to variances between the reconciled balances February 2021 All monthly general ledger re within the trial balance used to prepare the financial statements. validated to the month end t In addition we noted a number of incontraction reconciling items included within the reviewed by the Financial Ser In addition we noted a number of inappropriate reconciling items included within the Municipal bank account reconciliation at 30 June 2020, these were subsequently corrected during the audit process.
+EA 2020/12 (20) December 2020: 31 January 2021 Responsible Officer: Executive Manager Financial Services All monthly reconciliations are undertaken as part of Office of the Auditor General - Financial Audit - Timing of monthly preparing the month end financial statements. reconciliations However, due to a timing variance the reconciliation process will be reviewed and updated Finding During our audit, we identified many of the key reconciliations are prepared prior to February 2021 Complete close off the sub modules which led to variances between the reconciled balances All monthly general ledger reconciliation is now being within the trial balance used to prepare the financial statements. validated to the month end trial balance.
+This is being reviewed by the Financial Services Coordinator.
+In addition we noted a number of inappropriate reconciling items included within the Municipal bank account reconciliation at 30 June 2020, these were subsequently corrected during the audit process.
 Rating: Moderate Implication Reconciliations are a key control for ensuring financial data is completely and accurately reflected in the general ledger from which financial statements are derived.
 The absence of a robust process by the City of Vincent over the reconciliations on period end balances can result in errors or omissions remaining undetected, leading to misstatements in the financial statements.
 Recommendation We recommend management review their current processes for monthly reconciliations and ensure balances reconciled are those reported and reconciling items are appropriate.
-Risk Rating (prior to controls) Moderate Risk Rating (with current controls) Moderate JI.
+Risk Rating (prior to controls) Moderate Risk Rating (with current controls) Moderate